MSP-Greg/SketchUp/lib/su_info/Template_Guide.md

 constant associated with it, along any [RenderingOptions] changes.
 One can change [RenderingOptions] thru the UI and see what's going on, especially if UI operations do not have constants or keys.
-The code sample is in the Template_Guide_Code.rb file.
+The code sample is in the Template_Code.rb file.
 Load, then GuideCode.new.ro_1.

 ```ruby
 << code_ro_1 >>